sabifo4/BayesianInference_practicals/practical_sessions/day2/README.md

     ## aforementioned.
     ```

 * **`FigTree`**: you can use this graphical interface to display tree topologies with/without branch lengths and with/without additional labels.
 You can then decide what you want to be displayed by selecting the buttons and options that you require for that to happen.
-You can [download the latest pre-compiled binaries, `FigTree v1.4.4`, from the `FigTree` GitHub repository](https://github.com/rambaut/figtree/releases).
+You can [download the latest pre-compiled binaries, `FigTree v1.4.4` at the time of writing, from the `FigTree` GitHub repository](https://github.com/rambaut/figtree/releases).

 * **`Tracer`**: you can use this graphical interface to visually assess the MCMCs you have run during your analyses (e.g., chain efficiency, chain convergence, autocorrelation, etc.).
-You can [download the latest pre-compiled binaries, `Tracer v1.7.2`, from the `Tracer` GitHub repository](https://github.com/beast-dev/tracer/releases/tag/v1.7.2).
+You can [download the latest pre-compiled binaries, `Tracer v1.7.2` at the time of writing, from the `Tracer` GitHub repository](https://github.com/beast-dev/tracer/releases/tag/v1.7.2).

-## Data analysis
+* **Visual Studio Code** (optional): for best experience with this tutorial, we highly recommend you install Visual Studio Code and run the tutorial from this IDE to keep everything tidy, organised, and self-contained.
+You can download it from [this website](https://code.visualstudio.com/).
+If you are new to VSC, you can check their webinars to learn about its various features and how to make the most out of it.
+You may also want to install the following extensions:
+  * Markdown PDF -- developer: yzane
+  * markdownlint -- developer: David Anson
+  * Spell Right -- developer: Bartosz Antosik
+  * vscode-pdf -- developer: tomoki1207

+## Are you ready?

-If you have gone through the previous sections and have a clear understanding of the dataset you will be using, the workflow of the analyses you will be running, and have installed the required software to do so...
+If you have gone through the previous sections, have a clear understanding of the how this repository is organised, and have installed the required software...
 Then you are ready to go!

-You can start formatting the input data needed to infer the divergence times of our bear phylogeny [by following this link](00_data_formatting/README.md).
+You can start the tutorial by jumping to the [`00_data_formatting` directory](00_data_formatting), choose the `README.md` file that aligns with your OS, and...

 Happy timetree inference! :)